backstage/backstage/plugins/cloudbuild/README.md

 # cloudbuild

-Welcome to the cloudbuild plugin!
+Welcome to the Google cloudbuild plugin!

 _This plugin was created through the Backstage CLI_